jabichebli/AustralianEarthquakes/README.md

 This folder contains a study I did on Australian Earthquakes.
-See here for more: https://jabichebli.github.io/AustralianEarthquakes/Visualisation2/index.html
+See here for more ([here](https://jabichebli.github.io/AustralianEarthquakes/FinalVisualisation/index.html))